benedwards44/sf-mc-subscription-sync/README.md

   `System.schedule('Marketing Cloud Sync - Lead', '0 0 * * * ?', new mc_SubscriptionSyncBatch('Contact'));`

-4. OPTIONAL - Add Marketing Cloud Sync Error custom fields to Lead and Contact layouts.
+4. **Add Marketing Cloud Sync Error custom fields to Lead and Contact layouts (OPTIONAL)**

   This allows users or administrators to check if there was a failure in syncing to Marketing Cloud.